toharcohen7/GMAIL_PROJECT/README.md

      - The button becomes visible when hovering over the spam label.
      - The URLs added to the blacklist are those that appeared in emails reported as spam by users.

+> **Note**: The blacklist will identify URLs based on the patterns specified in the instructions from previous milestones, such as `www.example.com`.

    - **View Inbox**:
      - Navigate to the **Recived Label** to view your emails.
      - Use the search bar or filters to find specific emails, and click on an email to view its details.